 Here are our picks on what to see, eat and do if you’re visiting during the months of December and January.

-The Krewe of Krampus parade is dedicated to the mythological creature from the Central European forests, rolling through the Bywater on Saturday, December 7, 2019.
-The parade starts at 7 p.m. on the corner of Royal and Lesseps streets by Parleaux Beer Lab, and ends at Bratz Y’All!
-(617-B Piety Street).
-Krampus and his army of mischief will be handing out lumps of coal and, most likely, behaving badly.
+The Krewe of Krampus parade is dedicated to the mythological creature from the Central European forests, rolling through the Bywater, typically on a Saturday in early December (December 3 in 2022), starting at 7 p.m.
+Krampus and his army of mischief hand out lumps of coal and take great joy in behaving badly.

-Three parades kick off the Carnival season on Monday, January 6, 2019 (Twelfth Night).
-Phunny Phorty Phellows will again ride the streetcar from Uptown to Canal Street and back starting at 7 p.m.
-The walking Krewe of Joan of Arc parade will roll in at 7 p.m. from Jax Brewery in the French Quarter, and the Société Des Champs Elysée parade will take place starting at 7:30 p.m. on N. Rampart Street and Esplanade, going to the CBD, and following the N. Rampart/St. Claude streetcar route.
+Three parades kick off the Carnival season on January 6, which is the Twelfth Night and falls on a Friday in January 2023.
+As usual, Phunny Phorty Phellows ride the streetcar from Uptown to Canal Street and back starting at 7 p.m.
+The walking Krewe of Joan of Arc parade rolls in at 7 p.m. from Jax Brewery in the French Quarter, and the Société Des Champs Elysée parade takes place starting at 7:30 p.m. on N. Rampart Street and Esplanade, going to the CBD, and following the N. Rampart/St. Claude streetcar route.

-During the weekend of Dec 12-15, 2019, the LUNA Fête light show will illuminate part of the New Orleans Central Business District, on and around the Lafayette Square.
+Every December (December 15-18 in 2022), the LUNA Fête light show illuminates the Convention Center.
 The annual large-scale light and sound installations are breathtaking, and the fest is free and family-friendly.

 One of those unique opportunities to immerse yourself in wintery activities is the popular and family-friendly festival that celebrates all things Christmas.
 The annual NOLA ChristmasFest is the only indoor Christmas festival in the area.
-It takes place at the Convention Center, kicking off on Friday, December 20, 2019, and wrapping on Tuesday, December 31, 2019.
+It also takes place at the Convention Center, kicking off on Wednesday, December 21, 2022, and wrapping on Saturday, December 31, 2022.

 Expect giant ice slides, a walk-through maze, and the gingerbread house display among many other attractions and rides.
 You can also take pictures with Santa, enjoy a 52×140-foot ice-skating rink, and have a snowball fight.
 Parents can take respite in the “adult lounge” (must be 21 or over to enter) overlooking the ice rink, and some friendly elves will be on hand to help wrangle the kids.

 Also, this time of year Tipitina’s has a stellar lineup of excellent shows on offer.
-This year, the December highlights include Poguetry featuring the Lost Bayou Ramblers on Friday, December 13, 2019, Anders Osborne’s Holiday Spectacular on Friday-Saturday, December 20-21, 2019, and Galactic on New Year’s Eve.
+This year, the December highlights include Anders Osborne’s Holiday Spectacular on Friday-Saturday, December 16-17, 2022, and Galactic on New Year’s Eve.

-Celebration in the Oaks, a beloved New Orleans tradition, is celebrating its 33rd anniversary this year, and had been selling out for the past few years.
-It’s is a dazzling holiday lights festival scattered throughout the 25 acres of the City Park, including the Botanical Garden, Storyland, and Carousel Gardens Amusement Park.
+Celebration in the Oaks, a beloved New Orleans tradition since the late 80s, had been selling out for years.
+It is a dazzling holiday lights festival scattered throughout the 25 acres of the City Park, including the Botanical Garden, Storyland, and Carousel Gardens Amusement Park.
 Stroll through the magical grounds swathed in hundreds of thousands of twinkling lights, take a train ride or a holiday picture by the iconic Mr. Bingle, listen to the caroling, do some holiday shopping, or ride the historic carousel.
-The event runs starting the day after Thanksgiving and through January 1, 2020.
+The event runs starting on Thanksgiving Day through January 1, 2023.

 Derived from the French word for “awakening,” Reveillon originally was a meal served after midnight mass on Christmas Eve in Creole households.
 Today, the tradition has been refashioned into elaborate set-course meals served at some of the city’s finest eating establishments.
-For a few years now the increasing number of restaurants (68 last year) is participating in bringing special, prix fixe Reveillon menus to the table.
-The list of participating restaurants includes an amazing roster of the grand dames of Creole elegance like Antoine’s and Arnaud’s, and many of the city’s iconic establishments (Brennan’s, Galatoire’s, Sylvain, and many more).
+For a few years now the increasing number of restaurants is participating in bringing special, prix fixe Reveillon menus to the table.
+The list of participating restaurants includes an amazing roster of the grand dames of Creole elegance like Antoine’s and Arnaud’s, and many of the city’s iconic establishments (Commander’s Palace, Galatoire’s, Tujague’s, and many more).

 Some of the best restaurants in the city are also serving up tasty cocktails for Reveillon on the Rocks.
 Each year local bartenders create both classic and original cocktails to celebrate the Reveillon with holiday-themed sippers.
 Some of those are offered as lagniappe on the Reveillon menus, others can be enjoyed as a standalone.